dougsaus/bgt-service/README.md

 ## Architecture
 The application architecture is very simple.
 The service starts with a Graphiql front end providing the graph client a user can submit queries and mutations to.
-The user can use the `seed()` mutation to seed the database with sample data from a csv file.
+The user can use the `seedGames()` mutation to seed the database with sample data from a csv file.
 When `metadata` is requested, a dataloader will aggregate that portion of the graph using data from the public Board Game Geek REST Api.
 The service uses `Postgres` as a data store.